Encyclopaedia of relations and characters,

 (like many philosophers) have a physicalist view of laws.
 Rightly, they observe that the physical and chemical model of a natural law is not applicable to biology.
 To the nineteenth-century physicalist idea of law belonged determinism and causality.
 However, determinism is past, and causality is no longer identified with law conformity but is considered a physical relation.

-and exceptionlessness.’
+generality, and exceptionlessness.’
 Yes indeed, these concern specific laws.
 Evolutionists tend to deny the existence of biotic laws.
-However, Martin Ruse stresses that biology is no less than the inorganic sciences in need of laws.
+However, Michael Ruse stresses that biology is no less than the inorganic sciences in need of laws.
 He points to Gregor Mendel’s laws for an example.
 Bernhard Rensch gives a list of about one hundred biological generalizations.
 Paul Griffiths asserts that there are laws valid for taxonomy.
-Marc Ereshefsky observes

 The theory of evolution would not exist without the supposition that the laws for life, that are now empirically discovered, held millions of years ago as well.
 The question of